 - High blood pressure or low blood pressure in the mother

-- Fetal Anemia (baby's blood cells are too low or can't carry enough oxygen)
+- Fetal anemia (baby's blood cell count is too low or the cells can't carry enough oxygen)

-- Premature birth, causing the lungs to be underdeveloped
+- Premature birth causes the lungs to be underdeveloped

-Two stages of injury occur when a baby is deprived of oxygen before, during, or after birth.
-The first stage begins within minutes when oxygen is lacking or completely cutoff.
-This causes immediate cell damage to occur with the initial lack oxygen in the blood.
+- The first stage begins within minutes when the baby's oxygen is lacking or completely cut off.
+This causes immediate cell damage to occur.

-The second stage of damage is known as "reperfusion injury“.
-This stage can last anywhere from days to weeks.
-Reperfusion occurs after normal blood flow and supply of oxygen is restored to the brain as toxins are released from the damaged cells into the organs and blood stream.
+- The second stage of damage is known as "reperfusion injury "and can last anywhere from days to weeks.
+Reperfusion occurs after the normal blood flow and supply of oxygen restores to the brain as toxins are released from the damaged cells into the organs and bloodstream.

-- Infant’s skin is blue or pale in color
+- The infant's skin is blue or pale in color

 - Low heart rate